 Yes, you can do your normal activities like driving, going to the office for work the next day, and continue your everyday life.
 I did, Lol.
-The only thing you cannot do is to have vaginal sex with your partner, at least for an entire week or two, until you are clean and no discharge nor experiencing painful abdominal cramps.
+The only thing you cannot do is to have vaginal sex with your partner, at least for an entire week or two, until you are clean and have no discharge or experiencing painful abdominal cramps.

-Is colposcopy risky, are there any implications?
+Is colposcopy risky, and are there any implications?

-Colposcopy is safe, although there are few risks such as heavy bleeding, infection, and pelvic pain.
+Colposcopy is safe, although there are a few risks such as heavy bleeding, infection, and pelvic pain.
 So, I will advise you to consult your doctor and do this procedure only with certified doctors.
 Also, always seek advice from your doctor if there are symptoms like excessive bleeding, chills, fever, or abnormal pains after the procedures.

 How will I prepare for the procedure?